Patipol-BKK/automated-visual-acuity-tester/README.md

 # automated-visual-acuity-tester

-Code for Automated Visual Acuity Tester intended for running on Raspberry Pi and a Linux-based server
+This is the code for Automated Visual Acuity Tester intended for running on Raspberry Pi and a Linux-based server.
+The test is based on testing the examinee's ability to see the optotypes shown on a display by listening the responses through voice commands.
+Mainly, the Raspberry Pi is responsible for rendering optotypes on the testing display and recording voice signals to be sent to the server for transcription.

 ## Testing Standards
 Results for testing are available in both Snellen and logMAR values.